douglasmakey/golang_api/README.md

 ```

 ## Repositories
-Using pattern repository for separated the logic.
+Using repository pattern for separated the logic.

-The base Repository{} has a somes function common like a:
+The base Repository{} has functions common like:

 ```go